RyanCross/everyone-is-john/README.md

 * Ensure the allowedHosts property in client/vite.config.js contains the tunnel url
 * Launch Activity through discord.

+### Debugging
+Debugging with VSCodes auto-attach feature. (on commands with --inspect flag)

 ## Middleware
 * `morgan` - for http request/response logging